Male graduates appear to be more comfortable 'blagging it' than female graduates.

 Get your construction career off to a great start: network even as a student

-Going to a specially organised careers event can be a non-scary way into networking and some organisations and universities run female-specific networking events: the TARGETjobs Future Female Engineers event, for example.
+Specially organised careers event can be a non-scary way into networking and some organisations and universities run female-specific networking events, which have moved online since the pandemic.
+The TARGETjobs Future Female Engineers event, for example, is now virtual.
 Flora Charbonnier got a summer placement at AECOM through attending Future Female Engineers and said of the event: ‘I became part of a network of ambitious young women engineering students, who could seek advice from more experienced engineers if needed.’

 It is worth checking with your university department, careers service or professional bodies to see if they run or know of similar events.

 Quantity surveyor Ashley Dunsmore found her internships and her Kier graduate job by searching for people connected to quantity surveying on LinkedIn and contacting them to ask for their advice.
 ‘Everyone was very helpful and, if they couldn’t assist me, they put me in touch with someone who could,’ she told the UK 300.
 ‘Using this approach, I got a place at three RICS conferences, which developed my surveying knowledge and widened my network.
 The most valuable piece of advice I received was to keep networking’

 When on the job, don’t be afraid to tell people what to do

 A number of female professionals at the Nottingham Trent University women in the built environment event who were in their first or second jobs admitted to feeling apprehensive initially about supervising or giving direction, especially to teams on site.
 This is a fear shared by male graduates too, but the professionals there observed that the male graduates on their teams appeared to be more comfortable ‘blagging it’, while the female graduates were concerned with making sure that everything was ‘perfect’.
 How to overcome this?
 The best way to earn respect is to do your job.
 Ask questions and, if you need time to check details before giving instructions, do so.